King-Engineer-Programmer/New-York-Licenses-Types-and-Number-of-Applicants-Dashboard--Qlik/README.md

 - **Yearly Analysis**: View the trend of business license filings over the years.
 - **Industry-wise Breakdown**: Analyze the distribution of licenses by various industry types.
 - **Interactive Filters**: Filter the data based on year and industry type for deeper insights.
-- **Visual Representations**: Utilizes intuitive visualizations such as bar charts and pie charts for easy understanding of data.
+- **Visual Representations**: Utilizes intuitive visualizations such as bar chart and sunburst chart for easy understanding of data.

 ## Data Sources
 https://www.superdatascience.com/pages/qliksense-adv (NY_licence_applications.QVD)